Skip to main content

 EDUCATION TASK FORCE

-The Education Task Force has been created and maintained to inform and engage members across the state to promote collective actions around education as aligned with stated League positions.
+The Education Task Force has been created and maintained to inform and engage members across the state to promote collective actions around public education as aligned with stated League positions.
 By increasing the understanding and importance of Colorado’s educational systems and policies through study and presentations, the Education Task Force will influence public policy and legislation at all levels through advocacy, while speaking with one League voice.

 The Education Task Force coordinates with local Leagues and other organizations advocating for policies in the education arena.
 The Task Force organizes webinars, workshops and presentations on major topics of interest and promotes justice and equity in education through advocacy at all levels of government.
 The Education Task Force is closely aligned with the efforts of the LWVCO Legislative Action Committee and the LWVUS to ensure cohesion.